KPresentation/KPresentationFramework/HOWTO.md

-How To add a KPresenter control
+How to add a KPresenter control
 ===============================

 First of all, in order to create a new application, it's strictly necessary to import the KRecognizer and KPresentationFramework assemblies.